 “The Press reaction to the new ‘porn ban’ has been sceptical,” the statement ends.
 “People are seeing through these incompetent and dangerous plans.”

-Our original story, published on Tuesday April 16, reported that the Government is currently inviting public feedback on the censorship proposals in its White Paper on Online Harms, and that ORG is urging Brits to make their feelings on this issue clear to those in power.
+Our original story on April 16 reported that the Government is currently inviting public feedback on the censorship proposals in its White Paper on Online Harms, and that ORG is urging Brits to make their feelings on this issue clear to those in power.

 Tuesday’s ORG statement pointed out that social media sites like Facebook are not the only intended targets of the swingeing legislation proposed in the White Paper.

 It explained that every kind of internet platform and publishing operation would come under its scope.
 Yet no criteria have been outlined for deciding which sites are deemed ‘harmful’.

 And thus there is vast potential for ‘harmless’ sites to be caught by blocking or banning actions, with no legal comeback.

 Publisher Tony Mitchell concludes from this that a website as careful with content as The Fetishistas could easily find itself at the mercy of the censor’s off-switch.